Njraman/School_District_Analysis/README.md

 ### School Summary:

 - The average scores remain nearly the same between the original and new School Summary dataframes.
-- The percentage of students passing Math, Reading and overall also does not change much between the original  and the updated dataframes, after changing the Thomas High School's 9th Grader scores to NaNs and removing the 9th graders from the Student count.
+- The percentage of students passing Math, Reading and overall also does not change much between the original  and the updated dataframes, after changing Thomas High School's 9th Grader scores to NaNs and removing the 9th graders from the Student count.
 - The following screenshots can be referred to.

     #### _Original:_